-- Cut the bridge pickup by 10%, tone by 25%, play loosely over the neck pickup with the fleshy part of the fingers; and you are in the P-Bass ballpark.
+- Cut the neck by 10%, bridge by 20%, boost the low-mids on the amp, play loosely over the neck pickup with the fleshy part of the fingers; and you are in the P-Bass ballpark.
 Great for rock stuff or upright simulation.

-- Set everything full, and you get that scooped slap-friendly J-Bass sound.
+- Set neck & bridge to 90%, and you get that scooped slap-friendly J-Bass sound.
 Great for funk, general finger style; and also heavy effects due to hum cancellation.

-- Cut the neck pickup by 10%, tone by 25%, play tightly over the bridge pickup with the tips of the fingers; and you are in the Jaco ballpark.
+- Cut the neck by 20%, bridge by 10%, tone by 25%, play tightly over the bridge pickup with the tips of the fingers; and you are in the Jaco ballpark.
 Great for growly finger style.